ericposas/matter-character-gun-movement/README.md

 - create game states for menu, pause, in-game, level-transition, game end, etc. and a way to smoothly remove bodies/graphics and build next scene

 ### gameplay
-- use boxes for cover in order to dodge enemy bullets
+- use boxes for cover from enemy bullets